-Firstly, this is not a concertina, but is a melodeon (one row diatonic accordion) and is in the same family of musical instruments (free-reed aerophones).
+Firstly, this is not a concertina, but is a melodeon (one row diatonic accordion), but is in the same family of musical instruments (free-reed aerophones).

-In France, where I acquired it, it would be known as accordéon diatonique à une rangée, or mélodéon.
+In France, where it was found, it would be known as "accordéon diatonique à une rangée", or mélodéon.